Hotmoka/hotmoka/tutorial/Takamaka.md

 > is white-listed since it is explicitly annotated
 > as such.
 Method `java.lang.System.currentTimeMillis()` is not white-listed,
 > since it is loaded from the Java classpath and is not annotated as white-listed.

+20. bootstrap methods for the `invokedynamic` bytecode use only standard call-site resolvers, namely, instances of `java.lang.invoke.LambdaMetafactory.metafactory` or of `java.lang.invoke.StringConcatFactory.makeConcatWithConstants`.

+> This condition is needed since other call-site resolvers could call any
+> method, depending on their algorithmic implementation, actually
+> side-stepping the white-listing constraint imposed by Takamaka.
+> Java compilers currently do not generate other call-site resolvers.

 Takamaka verifies the following dynamic constraints: